Astroneer

-Astroneer is a sandbox sci-fi adventure game developed by indie game developer System Era Softworks.
-The game was released through early access in December 2016 before a full release on December 16, 2019.
+Astroneer, officially stylized in all caps, is a 2019 sandbox adventure game developed and published by American studio System Era Softworks.
+The game was released through early access in December 2016 before a full release on February 6, 2019.
 The player is tasked with colonizing planets, creating structures, and collecting resources.
-The character the player moves is called an Astroneer and the player can travel to planets to activate cores and complete the game.
+The character is called an Astroneer and the player can travel to planets to activate cores and complete the game.
 There are often rewards given to the player upon completion of core activation, most notably a suit and/or visor.

 Gameplay

 Astroneer is a sandbox adventure game played from a third-person view.
-Its open world planets, wherein terraforming can take place, are subject to procedural generation, with the exception of some planet specific resources.
+Its open world planets, where in terraforming can take place, are subject to procedural generation, with the exception of some planet-specific resources.
 The player controls an astronaut (called an Astroneer) who navigates on foot, by rover, through teleportation, or by spacecraft.
+Navigating the planet is essential for finding resources, including materials and research items.

 Crafting

-Craftable items include rovers, jets, buggies, tractors, spacecraft, storage silos, atmospheric condensers, research chambers, component smelters, batteries, generators, turbines, and solar panels.
+Craftable items include rovers, printers, jets, buggies, tractors, spacecraft, storage silos, atmospheric condensers, research chambers, component smelters, batteries, generators, turbines, and solar panels.
 The game contains two base crafting materials, Resin, and Compound, which can be found in abundance on all planets.
 Other, more rare resources can be found while exploring planets, or by using smelters, chemistry labs, or atmospheric condensers.
+Resources are used to create a variety of items when used by themselves or in combination with other materials using machines in the game.
 In order to craft more advanced items, players collect "bytes" which can be used to unlock new technology which is then available for crafting.
-When low on oxygen, the Astroneer recharges by using snails, portable oxygenators, or staying near craftable tethers, which can be chained over long distances to prevent suffocation.
+When low on oxygen, the Astroneer recharges by using snails, portable oxygenators, or staying near craftable tethers, which can be chained from a base or oxygen-providing object over long distances to prevent suffocation while exploring.
 As of the game's full release, an "oxygenator" is required to provide extended reach of oxygen when tethering.
 To use an "oxygenator", you must either connect it to a shelter, or platform.